-The alternative to using the SHOM is to use the Regular Option (RO), which allocates actual cost based upon the ratio of your office size to your home.
+The alternative to using the SHOM is to use the TO, which allocates actual cost based upon the ratio of your office size to your home.
 Before 2013, it was the only option.
 How do you choose?

-In general, the more expensive your home and/or the larger your HO, the likelier the RO will yield a higher deduction than the SHOM.
+In general, the more expensive your home and/or the larger your HO, the likelier the TO will yield a higher deduction than the SHOM.
 The best way to compare is to actually calculate the results both ways.
-As you will find, it is far easier to calculate using the SHOM but you may be leaving money on the table.
+As you will find, it is far easier to calculate using the SHOM but you are probably leaving money on the table.

 The fact that you are losing the depreciation deduction and you cannot amend to get the deduction back tells me that the IRS created this method to lower your HO deduction.

-So what happens when you sell your home?
-You will have to recapture the annual depreciation deduction that you have taken for your HO.
+So what happens when you sell your home and you used TO?
+You will have to recapture the annual depreciation deduction that you have taken for your home office.
 In other words, you will owe taxes on that amount.

 I’ve been asked, “Doesn’t this cut into tax-free gain on the sale of your home?”.
 Not exactly.
 All you are doing is repaying the taxes you saved in earlier years.
 Look at it this way – if you never sell your home, you come out way ahead.
 If you sell your home, you are breaking even.